jansppenrade2/Docker-Container-Updater/README.md

 ### 2. Using the official Docker image

-> In this case you need to configure an exception rule for the Docker Container Updater itself, as self-updating is currently not supported!
+> ⚠️ In this case you need to configure an update rule for the Docker Container Updater itself to prevent it from updateing itself!
-> For further information on how to use the environment variables, please review [Configuration](#configuration)
+> For further information on how to use the environment variables to configure those update rules, please review [Configuration](#configuration)

 #### Docker CLI